 Rails Active Admin

-If we were to call this action on wrong items some very bad things would happen.
-In some cases (Rails) we even go out of our way to make sure the “delete” action is clean.
-So we say, “Oh, you want to delete user?
-Let’s delete all data related to this user with this cascade-delete rules.
-This is nice in theory, but in practice it is a nightmare.
+If we were to call this action on the wrong items, some very bad things would happen.
+In some cases (Rails), we even go out of our way to make sure the “delete” action is clean.
+So we say, “Oh, you want to delete the user?
+Let’s delete all data related to this user with these cascade-delete rules.
+This is nice in theory, but in practice, it is a nightmare.
 Why would we delete the user along with all of his/her related data?
 What exactly is the business scenario for this?
 I can only say that while this might make sense for development, it is a big no-no and a nightmare for production data.

 Snake Oil Solutions

-When faced with reality of how severly uncool it is to delete real world data (which tracks events that have happened in real world usage) the knee jerk reaction is to create a “perfect” solution with minimal changes required.
+When faced with the reality of how severely uncool it is to delete real world data (which tracks events that have happened in real world usage), the knee jerk reaction is to create a “perfect” solution with minimal changes required.

 Welcome to Acts As Paranoid, a gem for “soft” delete.
 It has been downloaded more than 0.5 million times.
 While it is a great improvement and miles better than just obliterating data, in a way it just further blurs the issue at hand.

 For example maybe we want to set certain users as inactive and remove them from a certain drop down list, but is hiding them from the rest of the application by using default scopes really a good enough approach?
 I feel this just postpones coming up with a proper solution – which is supporting “deactivated” items that are still available to the system, but ignored in the majority of the day to day functioning.